Automating Windows Installs from .imgPTN files

 Testing Automated Windows 8/8.1/10 MBR and UEFI installs using a Virtual Machine

-When booting from an E2B USB drive using a VM, the E2B USB drive should be Drive 1 and the Virtual Hard disk should be Drive 0 - otherwise the E2B USB drive (drive 0) will be wiped!
+When booting from an E2B USB drive on a real system, the Hard disk should be Drive 0.

-Also, the E2B USB drive will be seen as a 'Fixed Disk' (even if it is a Removable Flash drive)
+Also, the E2B USB drive will be seen as a 'Fixed Disk' in VirtualBox (even if it is really a Removable Flash drive)

 3. Using MakePartImage, convert your Windows 8/8.1/10 Install ISO to a FAT32 partition image using the MPI_FAT32 shortcut.
 Copy it to \_ISO\MAINMENU on the E2B Drive.